Wood vs Moisture

 If wood were to describe its relationship with moisture on Facebook, it would inevitably choose the status “It’s complicated.”
 Too much moisture and wood will warp; too little moisture and it’ll dry out and fracture.
-This article will help you understand more about the complex relationship between these two elements.
+This article will help you understand more about the complex relationship between wood flooring and moisture.

 Hardwood floors can shrink or contract when they lose moisture, creating gaps between the boards.
 This commonly occurs in cold weather, when the air is drier.
 These gaps will usually close when the weather warms and the air becomes more humid.
 If the environment becomes too humid, wood will absorb the moisture in the air and expand.
 After only a few days of exposure to high humidity, floorboards may cup, crown, or even buckle.
 Once these problems happen, floorboards may never return to normal.